Blog

 Auto-increment Build Number in Xcode

-When releasing new version of my iOS apps, I used to manually update the build number.
-However, a better approach is to have Xcode do it automatically.
+When I released new version of iOS apps, I used to manually update the build number.
+It is however better to let Xcode do it automatically.
 Let’s take a look at how to do it.

 Android Activity Lifecycle Car Analogy

-In most application frameworks, classes have a certain lifecycle that may be used to do customizations at the proper time.
-Let’s look at the Android activity lifecycle as compared to being a car.
+In most application frameworks, classes have a lifecycle that is used to do customizations at the proper time.
+Let’s look at the Android activity lifecycle compared to a car.

 Android Assets for Various Screen densities

-Android devices come in a great deal of different flavors when compared to iPhone devices.
+Android devices come in many different flavors compared to iPhone devices.
 They can be slow, fast, crappy, great, low-res and ultra-hd.
 To best honor the device running your app, you should provide assets for various screen densities.

 Android Fullscreen Activity

-The best way for me to get my act together when learning new things, is to write about it as early as possible.
-This way, I can return to my earlier posts and verify that I knew nothing once, and that I hopefully have learned a few thing along the way.
-Today, I thought that I should honor this strategy, by publishing a simple base class that can be used for fullscreen Android activities.
+The best way for me to learn, is to write about it.
+This way, I can return to earlier posts and see that I knew nothing once, and that I have learned a few things.
+Today, I will honor that strategy by publishing a simple class that can be used for fullscreen Android activities.

 Run Lint in Android Studio

-As I have just started learning Android, I was happy to see that linting is such an integral part of the Android development process.
+As I just started learning Android, I was happy to see that linting is such an integral part of the development process.
 Let’s see how to set it up in Android Studio.

 Android Glossary

-I’m currently getting started with Android development, which means that I have a lot of new stuff to memorize.
-It’s so obvious that the biggest challenge with learning a new language is not the syntax itself, but the tools and conventions.
+I’m currently getting started with Android development, which means that I have many new things to learn.
+The biggest challenge with learning a new language is not the syntax itself, but the tools and conventions.
 Let’s look at some acronyms that are worth remembering.

 Multiple SSH Files

-When working with git, I use a single SSH key pair, which I use for e.g. GitHub.
-Today, though, I had to add a second key pair to be able to clone another remote repository.
+When working with git, I use a single SSH key pair for GitHub, GitLab, etc. Today, though, I had to add a second key pair to be able to clone another remote repository.

 New legal label in MKMapView

-I’m using Google Maps in a couple of iOS apps.
-Or, at least I was before Apple replaced Google Maps with their own engine.
-So, now I guess I use Apple Maps.
-And Apple Maps adds an annoying little label.
+I used Google Maps in some of iOS apps, until Apple launched their own map engine.
+So, now I use Apple Maps.
+And it adds an annoying little label.
+Damn.

 Oredev 2012 - Day 2